chengxuz/normalnet/README.md

 The encoder is applied first to the input image to get a low-resolution representation using convolution and pooling layers.
 The decoder starts from the low-resolution representation and uses convolution and unpooling layers to get a high-resolution surface normal prediction.

-The structure of the encoder is the same as conv1 to conv5 of [VGG-16](<https://arxiv.org/pdf/1409.1556.pdf>) network
+The structure of the encoder is the same as conv1 to conv5 of [VGG-16](<https://arxiv.org/pdf/1409.1556.pdf>) network and the decoder is symmetric to the encoder.
+To help the decoder get multi-scale feature maps, skip connections from corresponding layers of encoder to that of decoder are added to the network.

+The description of the structure in config files used by the training is in "normal\_pred/normals\_config\_fcnvgg16.cfg".

 ## Implementation

+The implementation used [tensorflow](<https://github.com/tensorflow/tensorflow>) and [tfutils](<https://github.com/neuroailab/tfutils>).
+Tfutils is a repo designed for helping the use of tensorflow including keeping logs, saving models, resuming training, and doing validations.
+Tfutils uses mongodb as the backend database to hold all logs and models.
+Therefore, to run the training and validation, one will also need to connect to the original database used in the original training.

 ## Dataset